 |Microbiology and Lab||4 (within past 5 years)||4|

-Notes: Case Western: 90 semester hours; 3.0 GPA required with at least 2.75 GPA in natural and behavioral sciences and C or higher in all prerequisites.
-GRE General Test (preferred test): Satisfactory scores required (minimum of: Verbal 500, Quantitative 500, and Analytical Writing 4.0 or Analytical 500 in old scoring system; or minimum of: Verbal 150, Quantitative 150, and Analytical Writing 4.0 or Analytical 150 in the new scoring system.
-Miller Analogies Test (MAT): Satisfactory scores required (minimum of 400 after 10/04 or 45 before 10/04).
+Notes: Case Western: 90 semester hours; minimum of overall gradepoint average of 3.0 required with at least 2.75 GPA in natural and behavioral sciences and C or higher in all prerequisites.
+GRE General Test (preferred test): Satisfactory scores required (minimum of: Verbal 150, Quantitative 150, and Analytical Writing 4.0, Miller Analogies Test (MAT): Satisfactory scores required (minimum of 400 after 10/04 or 45 before 10/04).
 3 recommendations (at least two faculty) or a Committee letter; apply 6-9 months in advance.
+Prerequisite courses may be taken over the summer at 4 year or community colleges.
 Applicants for the accelerated Graduate Entry Nursing Program's Senior Year in Professional Studies option MUST have a letter from the Health Professions Committee stating that the student has permission to attend Case Western during their senior year and that Juniata will award the bachelor's degree after the first year at Case Western.
 Three letters of recommendation are required; two appended to the Committee letter for accelerated applicants and three separate letters for regular applicants, who do not use a Committee letter.
-The Master of Nursing Degree (MN) is awarded after successful completion of the 2 year MN curriculum.

 Johns Hopkins: A science and overall GPA of at least 3.2 is preferred with at least a 3.0 GPA in prerequisite course work.
 Anatomy and Physiology course work must be taken within 5 years of application.
 It is strongly recommended that all science prerequisites be taken at Juniata.